 If there are untreated allergies causing nasal congestion, issues with enlarged tonsils or adenoids, or dysfunctional breathing, these will need to be addressed for a long-term solution.

-Depending on the underlying cause, an oral splint, called a Mandibular Advancement Splint or MAS, is often successful in helping to bring the lower jaw forward and keep the airway open as your sleep.
+Depending on the underlying cause, an oral splint, called a Mandibular Advancement Splint or MAS, can be used to bring the lower jaw forward and keep the airway open as your sleep.
 Our dentists will explain more about how the appliance works and our diagnosis approach which also looks at other factors such as allergies and nasal congestion.

-Snoring – and the loss of sleep it causes – can steal your health and happiness, as well as being an embarrassment… but it’s easily treatable.
+Snoring – and the loss of sleep it causes – can steal your health and happiness, as well as being embarrassing.